jim-collier/bash-5-ultimate-guide/bash-5-ultimate-guide.md

 ## Minification [to-do]
 -->

-## Why `set -e` is so unforgivably broken, and why you might consider using it anyway [WIP]
+## Why `set -e` is inconsistent and unreliable, how to mitigate it, and why you should use it anyway [WIP]

-[This](https://mywiki.wooledge.org/BashFAQ/105/Answers) article outlines excellent objective reasons why `set -e` is essentially broken in its apparent design, and as a result is unreliably and inconsistent in Bash.
-But you might consider using it anyway.
+[This](https://mywiki.wooledge.org/BashFAQ/105/Answers) article outlines excellent objective reasons why `set -e` seems broken in its apparent basic design, and as a result is unreliable and inconsistent in Bash.

+But here's how to mitigate every one of the (valid) expressed concerns, and why the alternative is worse.

 ## Copyright and license